PedroPinheiro96/pedropinheiro96.github.io/_posts/2025-06-05-DistributedSplunkEnvironmentLab-2.md

 ![IndexerCluster-Peers.png](/assets/images/VirtualBox-Splunk-Installation-Configuration-Part2/IndexerCluster-Peers.png)

 2. Restart Splunk on each indexer.
-On the Cluster Manager GUI, click `Settings` > `Indexer Clustering`.
+On the Cluster Manager web interface, click `Settings` > `Indexer Clustering`.
 Select the `Indexes` tab.<br>As the page shows, the indexers have been configured as peer nodes.
 ![IndexerCluster-PeersGUI](/assets/images/VirtualBox-Splunk-Installation-Configuration-Part2/IndexerCluster-PeersGUI.png)

 ### Search Head